 Pierrepenny.com is an exploration of the creative connections in my family history, inspired by my great great grandfather, Pierre Gentieu (1842-1930), who I found out was a photographer 15 years into my own photography career.

 I am the daughter of the late Audrey Gentieu, a pastel portrait artist in Toledo, Ohio.
-I grew up wanting to be an artist, but I became a photographer instead – and a lucky one at that.
-I worked in New York for 27 years, where I balanced my fine art projects with editorial and advertising work.
+I grew up wanting to be an artist, but I became a photographer instead.
+I had a photo studio in New York for 27 years, where I balanced my fine art projects with editorial and advertising work.
 Known for my distinctive photos of babies, I have over 200 magazine covers to my credit.
 My book, Baby!
 Talk! has been chosen for the past two years by Dolly Parton’s Imagination Library to be given to about 100,000 babies each year.
 My personal work is in the permanent collection of the Art Institute of Chicago and the Museum of Contemporary Photography.

 The Museum of Contemporary Photography said this: